Are you suddenly losing a lot of hair?

 • Infections (e.g. fungal infections of the scalp)

-• Deficiencies, e.g. lack of vitamins A and D, iron, zinc, proteins or essential fatty acids, especially due to an unbalanced diet
+• deficiencies, e.g. lack of vitamins A and D, iron, zinc, proteins or essential fatty acids, particularly due to an unbalanced diet

-• Physical stress (e.g. pressure or traction on the hair root).
+• Physical stress (e.g. pressure or tension on the hair root) '

-• Chemical stress on the hair roots, e.g. from medications, aggressive care products, radiation, alcohol, nicotine or drugs.
+• Chemical stress on the hair roots, e.g. from pharmaceuticals, aggressive care products, radiation, alcohol, nicotine or drugs

 Have you suddenly experienced severe hair loss?
-Hair loss is often preceded by a so-called telogen effluvium: a hair naturally enters the resting or falling out phase (telogen phase) after two to six years, whereupon it increasingly loosens over a few months and then falls out.
+Hair loss is often preceded by a so-called telogen effluvium: a hair naturally enters the resting or shedding phase (telogen phase) after two to six years, after which it becomes increasingly loose over a few months and then falls out.

-However, in the case of attacked or undersupplied hair roots, this phase begins earlier, so that hair loss visibly increases.
-This condition is initially still reversible if the cause is removed promptly.
+However, if the hair roots are damaged or undersupplied, this phase begins earlier, so that hair loss increases visibly.
+This condition is initially reversible if the cause is eliminated promptly.

 Types of hair loss